IELTS Cue Card Sample 47 - Describe something useful you learned from a member of your family

 Tips for Answering this Cue card Question:

 You can talk about anything you learned from one of your family members.
-It can be a morality like and a good quality like honesty, truthfulness, capability of being strong in the time of distress, bravery, ability to protest again bad things, well manner etc. If you talk about such a morality or good quality, emphasise the person from whom you learned this.
-Give one or two example when you find this family member has shown this quality and you were impressed.
+It can be a morality like and a good quality like honesty, truthfulness, the capability of being strong in the time of distress, bravery, ability to protest again bad things, well manner etc. If you talk about such a morality or good quality, emphasise the person from whom you learned this.
+Give one or two examples when you find this family member has shown this quality and you were impressed.
 Also, mention some of the events when this morality or good quality that you learned became very useful for you.

 For the question “Have you taught it to someone later”, you should not directly say you have taught it to someone as those moralities and good quality can’t be directly taught to someone.
 Rather you should say that one of your friends, neighbours or younger family members have been influenced by this quality and you later found that s/he has also acquired this morality/ good quality.